-Voice Access provides voice commands in three categories:
+Voice Access provides many voice commands for:

-- Basics and navigation from any screen (e.g. "go back", "go home")
+- Basic navigation (e.g. "go back", "go home", "open Gmail")

-- Gestures to interact with things on the current screen (e.g. "click next", "scroll down")
+- Controlling the current screen (e.g. "tap next", "scroll down")

 - Text editing and dictation (e.g. "type hello", "replace coffee with tea")

 You can also say "Help" any time to see a short list of commands.